tradingview/rest_integrations_docs/source/index.rst

   Here you can read about the features of the trading integration.
 It is also describes the relationship between UI and API implementation.

-Data integration
+:doc:`Data integration <data/index>`
-   This section is currently under development.
+  Here you can read about data integration.
+This section helps you manipulate data permissions, set up a list of instruments and stream of price.

 :doc:`FAQ <FAQ>`
   There are short answers for simple questions and links to sections that answer complex questions.